DK15/jumble-word/README.md

-# speller
+# JumbleWord

-A new Flutter application.
+A simple app for kids to identify correct spelling of a jumbled word using drag and drop.
 ## Getting Started

 This project is a starting point for a Flutter application.